 - Additional or other special admission requirements specified by program.

-The application for certificate programs is available at the Graduate Admissions Web site at http://usm.maine.edu/graduateadmissions.
+The application for certificate programs is available online at the Graduate Admissions Web site at http://usm.maine.edu/graduateadmissions.
 Please note, students who are only enrolled solely in a graduate certificate program are not eligible for Federal financial aid.

 Maine state law requires all individuals born after December 31, 1956, who plan to enroll in a degree program or plan to take twelve or more credits, to show proof of immunity against measles, mumps, rubella, diphtheria, and tetanus before registering for classes.